 Q: Why do I need a building survey?

 A: The purchase of a home is probably the largest single investment you will ever make.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy, so that you can minimize unpleasant surprises and difficulties afterwards.
 Of course, a building survey will also point out the positive aspects of a home.
 After the inspection, you will have a much clearer understanding of the property you are about to purchase, and will be able to make a confident buying decision.

 If you have owned your home for a long time, a house survey can identify problems in the making and recommend preventive measures which might avoid costly future repairs.
-In addition, home sellers may opt for having a survey prior to placing the home on the market to gain a better understanding of conditions which the buyer’s building surveyor may point out.
-This provides an opportunity to make repairs that will put the house in better selling condition, and contribute to a quicker sale.
+In addition, home sellers may opt to have a survey on their own home prior to placing it on the market.
+This will help them to gain a better understanding of conditions a buyer’s building surveyor may point out.
+Doing this provides an opportunity to make repairs prior to going to market, that will put the house in better selling condition, and contribute to a quicker sale.

 Q: How much does a house survey cost?

 A: The house survey cost for a typical single family residence varies.
 The building survey cost will depend upon the size of the house, particular features of the house, its age, and possible additional services, such as wells or septic systems.

 However, do not let cost be a factor in deciding whether or not to have a house survey, or in the selection of your building surveyor.
 The knowledge gained from an inspection is well worth the cost, and the lowest priced surveyor is not necessarily a bargain.
 The inspector’s qualifications, including his experience, training, and professional affiliations, should be the most important consideration.
 If you require a bank valuation you should consult local auctioneers in Dublin or any other County.